dropmark/dropmarker.js/readme.md

 #### Getting started:

-`Dropmarker(htmlElement, backgroundSrc)`: Creates a new Dropmarker instance, which creates a `<canvas>` element within the HTML element you passthrough.
+`Dropmarker(htmlElement, backgroundSrc, readOnly)`: Creates a new Dropmarker instance, which creates a `<canvas>` element within the HTML element you passthrough.

 Example: